Practical Tips to Be More Productive and Get Things Done

 4. Embrace the 2-Minute Rule

-Boost Trick: Keep a "done list" instead of just a to-do list.
-Seeing your completed tasks reminds you how productive you actually are.
+Boost Trick: Keep a “done list” in addition to your to-do list.
+Seeing your completed tasks reinforces how much progress you’re actually making.

 5. Declutter Your Environment